Published December 6th, 2011

 OT: If there is a classical piece that a couple of requests and we do not have it on our repertoire list, then we do try to find it for them.
 If there is a pop song that the couple would like for their ceremony, we do try to find it and try to make it work.
 Usually, though, it is very hard to make a pop song sound complete when being played on three string instruments.
 Parts sometimes get left out and the song does not sound right.
 We have played pop songs before; just sometimes it does not work out well.
 We try to make the song sound as good as possible though.

 Do you mainly perform for formal weddings, or can your style work for casual weddings too?

 OT: We have performed for many different styles of weddings, ranging from very formal Catholic ceremonies to backyard ceremonies.

 What advice do you have for couples in choosing music for their wedding day?

 OT: Music is usually one of the last elements of weddings that people think of, especially ceremony music.
 I would suggest to couples who would like live musicians to start choosing music at least 3 to 4 months before their wedding day.
 This way, if there is a song that the musicians do not have, they have time to find it and arrange it if need be.

 Any special memories of weddings you’ve played for at French’s Point?

 OT: We always love performing at French’s Point because (owner and CEO) Jessika is so organized!
 She is always making sure that we are taken care of and that we have the necessary cues for the music so that everything fits and flows nicely.
 We also enjoy performing in the gazebo because of the acoustics and the enjoyment of playing on the water.

-A special memory that we have of performing at French’s Point is probably playing for a couple two Octobers ago.
+A special memory that we have of performing at French’s Point is probably playing for a couple about 2 Octobers ago.
 They had a huge, over-the-top wedding and it was gorgeous.
 We performed “Ave Maria” by Schubert with a wonderful singer during the ceremony.